shagor-bd/maaziz-cks/falco/README.md

 | Acceptance criteria | use `falco` or `sysdig`, prepare logs in format:<br/><br/>`time-with-nanosconds,container-id,container-name,user-name,kubernetes-namespace,kubernetes-pod-name`<br/><br/>for pod with image `nginx` and store log to `/var/work/tests/artifacts/12/log` |
 ---

-## Isntall Falco or Sysdig in Worker Node
+## Install Falco or Sysdig in Worker Node

 ### Falco